-The shady Plaza Bolivar is the best square in Cartagena to sit on a bench and watch the world go by, but it also hosts regular performances from dance groups, particularly dancers from the nearby Afro-Colombian village of San Basilio de Palenque, who perform traditional, African-influenced dances to enthusiastic crowds.
+The shady Plaza Bolívar is the best square in Cartagena to sit on a bench and watch the world go by.
+It also hosts regular performances from dance groups, particularly dancers from the nearby Afro-Colombian village of San Basilio de Palenque, who perform traditional, African-influenced dances to enthusiastic crowds.
 It’s only 100% free if you don’t tip – and you really should – but for the cost of a couple of thousand pesos, you can enjoy an amazing performance from talented local dancers.

-Fernando Botero’s famous statue of a reclining nude woman, named La Gorda Gertrudis – or ‘Fat Gertrude’ – sits in the middle of the lovely Plaza Santo Domingo in the heart of the Old City of Cartagena.
+Fernando Botero’s famous statue of a reclining nude woman, named La Gorda Gertrudis (Fat Gertrude), sits in the middle of the lovely Plaza Santo Domingo in the heart of the Old Town of Cartagena.
 Posing with Gertrude has become a classic Cartagena tourist activity, and touching her (by now very worn) left breast is meant to bring good luck.
 It’s free, so you may as well.

-Baseball, although not a hugely popular sport in Colombia in general, is pretty popular in Caribbean coastal cities and there are games most Sundays between March and November.
-Many of the games are free to attend and attract a really local crowd, who enjoy the spectacle, have some drinks and eat local food.
+Baseball, although not a hugely popular sport in Colombia in general, is pretty popular in Caribbean coastal cities, and there are games most Sundays between March and November.
+Many of the games are free to attend and attract a really local crowd, who enjoy the spectacle while having some drinks and eating local food.
 It’s a great way to enjoy a truly authentic and local Cartagena experience.

-Bogota’s Gold Museum is more well known, but Cartagena also has a Gold Museum, principally focussing on the gold work of the Zenu Indigenous people, located just off Plaza Bolivar.
-There’s no entrance fee and you can easily spend an hour or two learning about the fascinating ancient history of the Cartagena region.
+Bogota’s Gold Museum is more well known, but Cartagena also has a Gold Museum, principally focusing on the gold work of the Zenú indigenous people, located just off Plaza Bolívar.
+There’s no entrance fee, and you can easily spend an hour or two learning about the fascinating ancient history of the Cartagena region.

-Whenever you wander through a square in Cartagena you will see groups of people, usually older men, engaging in spirited games of chess, droughts, and more.
-They will sit for hours and take on all comers!
-There’s no cost to play, unless you’re a gambler, and it’s another great way to get outside the tourist bubble and meet some real local Cartageneros.
+Whenever you wander through a square in Cartagena, and especially in Getsemani, you will see groups of people, usually older men, engaging in spirited games of chess, dominos and more.
+They will sit for hours and take on any willing competitor.
+There’s no cost to play, unless you’re a gambler, and it’s another great way to get outside the tourist bubble and meet some local Cartageneros.

-Bazurto Market is the place to visit to see the other side of Cartagena: it’s loud, intense, local and doesn’t care about tourists at all, which is part of its charm.
-It’s a seafood market, and Bazurto comes alive first thing in the morning when fishermen arrive with their catches, and wandering its narrow alleyways is a great way to see another side of Cartagena life, beyond the touristy walls of the Old Town.
+Bazurto Market is the place to see the “other side” of Cartagena.
+It’s loud, intense and doesn’t cater to tourists, which is part of its charm.
+Primarily a fruit and seafood market, Bazurto comes alive first thing in the morning when fishermen arrive with their catches.
+Wandering its narrow passageways is a great way to get a glimpse of local Cartagena life, beyond the walls of the Old Town.

-Getsemani is the cool, bohemian district of Cartagena, and is a favourite among backpackers due to its laid-back vibe, nice bars and hostels and, of course, its buzzing street art scene.
-The walls of Getsemani are like an outdoor art gallery (so it’s free, naturally), and you can spend hours walking the streets, enjoying the beautiful depictions of local peoples, birds and history, painted by the most talented international and Colombian artists around.
+Getsemani is the cool, bohemian district of Cartagena, and is a favorite among backpackers due to its laid-back vibe, nice bars and hostels and, of course, its buzzing street art scene.
+The walls of Getsemani are like an outdoor art gallery (so it’s free, naturally), and you can spend hours walking the streets, enjoying the beautiful depictions of local people, birds and history painted by the most talented international and Colombian artists around.